Master in International Relations

 Successful applicants have a good knowledge of three core subject fields: Law (preferably International Law and/or EU Law), History and/or Politics; Economics.
 A good command of English is also required (at least level B2; TOEFL/IELTS certifications are accepted).
 We may use some flexibility in evaluating each requirement in order to accommodate the differences among university systems.
 Nevertheless, the substance of the preparation must be in line with the level of the teaching delivered.

-Should you wish to apply to curricula A, B, and D, Italian language proficiency at level B2 or higher is also required.
+Should you wish to apply to curricula A and B, Italian language proficiency at level B2 or higher is also required.